poorvaN13/prodata/README.md

 Purpose: Treats outliers in numerical columns using the capping method.

 Parameters:
-df (DataFrame): Input DataFrame with numerical columns.
-Any columns which are not to be treated should be dropped first.
+df(DataFrame): Input DataFrame.
+By default, numerical columns are selected to be treated for outliers.

+exclude_cols = (Selection of columns): By default, all the columns from input dataframe are treated.
+However, whichever columns need to be left untreated should be mentioned in the function parameters as a list.

+eg: df = treat_outliers(df, exclude_cols = ['results'])

 Usage: Adjusts extreme values in numerical data to improve robustness in statistical analysis and modeling.
-Interquartile methos is used, where values lower than lower limit are capped to lower limit and values greater than upper limit are capped to upper limit.
+Interquartile method is used, where values lower than lower limit are capped to lower limit and values greater than upper limit are capped to upper limit.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3. encode_categorical_columns(df, method='label')
+3. encode_categorical_columns(df, method='label', exclude_cols = None)
 Purpose: Encodes categorical variables in a DataFrame.

 Parameters:
-df (DataFrame): Input DataFrame with categorical columns.
-Make sure to not input any column having text or string, this is only used for categories and not for long text, etc.
+df (DataFrame): Input DataFrame.
+By default, categorical and columns of data type object are encoded, an input of a subset containing only categorical columns is not required.
+Object type columns are selected by the fucntions and any columns that are to be excluded from encoding can be mentioned in the parameter of 'exclude_cols'.

+exclude_cols = this parameter helps to exclude any columns that are not to be encoded.
+These columns should be given as an input in the form of a list.

 method (str, optional): Method of encoding ('label' for Label Encoding, 'one-hot' for One-Hot Encoding).
 Default is 'label'.